 In a welcome backflip, as part of its May 2016 Federal Budget, the Coalition government announced it would extend the Low Income Super Contribution (LISC) beyond its legislated expiry date of June 2017.
-This extension is now law, and from July 2017, the LISC has been renamed the Low Income Superannuation Tax Offset (LISTO).
+This extension is now law, and since July 2017, the LISC has been renamed the Low Income Superannuation Tax Offset (LISTO).

-Under legislation effective for financial years from 1 July 2012 through to 30 June 2017, if you earn less than $37,000 a year, and your employer (or you) makes concessional (before-tax) super contributions on your behalf, then you can expect a refund of the 15% contributions tax that was deducted from your super account.
+If you earn less than $37,000 a year, and your employer (or you) makes concessional (before-tax) super contributions on your behalf, then you can expect a refund of the 15% contributions tax that was deducted from your super account.
 The refund is paid directly to your superannuation account by the federal government.
-The federal government previousy (from 1 July 2012 until 30 June 2017) called this refund of super tax, the Low Income Super Contribution (LISC), although from July 2017, it will be called the Low Income Superannuation Tax Offset (LISTO).
+The federal government previousy (from 1 July 2012 until 30 June 2017) called this refund of super tax, the Low Income Super Contribution (LISC), but now since July 2017, it is called the Low Income Superannuation Tax Offset (LISTO).

-You may recall that way back in May 2010, the former ALP government (in its response to the Henry Tax Review), announced that from 1 July 2012, individuals earning up to $37,000 will be no worse off tax-wise by receiving Superannuation Guarantee (SG) contributions.
+Background: Way back in May 2010, the former ALP government (in its response to the Henry Tax Review), announced that from 1 July 2012, individuals earning up to $37,000 will be no worse off tax-wise by receiving Superannuation Guarantee (SG) contributions.
 The promise was that any tax deducted from SG contributions, made on behalf of individuals earning less than $37,000, will be returned to the super accounts of the affected individuals.
-The LISC scheme also applies to non-SG concessional contributions.
+The LISC scheme also applied to non-SG concessional contributions.
 For more information on the history of this welcome super tax refund, see the end of this article.